 Exceptionally, in response to urgent marketplace needs, a focus group may be established between TSAG meetings for the purpose of studying technical issues (i.e. those that have no regulatory or policy implications).

-A proposal to set up a focus group on a specific technical topic, including draft terms of reference, may be submitted by any member to the chairman of TSAG.
+A proposal to set up a focus group on a specific technical topic, including draft terms of reference, may be submitted by any member to the chair of TSAG.

-The chairman of TSAG coordinates the first review of the proposal with the vice-chairmen and working party chairmen of TSAG and chairmen of all study groups.
-If the proposal to set up a focus group is agreed, the proposal, with completed terms of reference and the nomination of the parent group, will be posted on the ITU-T website and distributed to the TSAG e-mail distribution list, allowing four weeks for comments.
+The chair of TSAG coordinates the first review of the proposal with the vice-chairs and working party chairs of TSAG and chairs of all study groups.
+If the proposal to set up a focus group is supported, the proposal, with completed terms of reference and the nomination of the parent group, will be posted on the ITU-T website and distributed to the TSAG e-mail distribution list, allowing four weeks for comments.

-In the absence of unresolved comments, the chairman of TSAG may decide the immediate establishment of the focus group.
-As far as possible, the chairman of TSAG should seek to resolve comments by correspondence; however, if this is not possible, the decision to approve establishment of the focus group is deferred to the next meeting of TSAG.
+In the absence of unresolved comments, the chair of TSAG may decide the immediate establishment of the focus group.
+As far as possible, the chair of TSAG should seek to resolve comments by correspondence; however, if this is not possible, the decision to approve establishment of the focus group is deferred to the next meeting of TSAG.

 This way of proceeding can also be adopted to decide on cases transmitted according to clause 2.1.1.2 above, when the schedule of the TSAG meetings is not deemed to be compatible with a timely response.